hb9ssb/trx-control/README.md

-# rig-control
+# trx-control

 Software to control amateur radio transceivers.
 This is work in progress.

-rig-control consists of rigd(8), a daemon to control the transceiver, and, rigctl(1), a command line utility to access rigd.
+trx-control consists of trxd(8), a daemon to control the transceiver, and, trxctl(1), a command line utility to access trxd.

-rigd(8) listens on port 14285 by for incoming connections (14285 is the default port, it can be changed).
+trxd(8) listens on port 14285 by for incoming connections (14285 is the default port, it can be changed).

-rig-control supports IPv4 and IPv6.
+trx-control supports IPv4 and IPv6.

 The effective transceiver control is done using Lua modules, this way new transceivers can easily be supported by suppliying